slackapi/java-slack-sdk/docs/content/guides/modals.md

 });
 ```

-It looks like below in Kotlin.
+It looks like this in Kotlin.

 ```kotlin
 // when a user clicks "Submit"